RV Loan Approval Guidelines

 Complete Our Easy RV Loan Pre-Application Now!

 The third factor considered is the Loan Value of the RV.
 Each lender has their own formula for determining the amount they will loan on any particular RV.
 Most lenders will loan somewhere between wholesale and retail, depending on the previous factors listed above.
 Some will loan up to the RV's retail value on refinancing.
 Again, the better the credit history, the more flexible the lenders are likely to be.

-Other factors are considered when determining interest rate, such as the age of the RV and the total amount financed.
-The higher the loan amount, the lower the interest rate, with common break points commonly set at amounts such as: $25,000 - $50,000 - $100,000, etc. Also, the older the unit, the higher the interest rate, but this varies.
+Other factors are considered when determining your interest rate, such as the age of the RV and the total amount financed.
+The higher the loan amount, the lower the interest rate, with discount" break-points" commonly set at amounts such as $25,000 - $50,000 - $100,000, etc. Also, the older the unit, the higher the interest rate, although this may vary in rare circumstances.

 Online RV Financing